Acorns Review – Should You Use This Micro-Investing App?

 - Aggressive

-You can link your debit card, credit card, or checking account to Acorns to start investing your money.
+Connect your debit card, credit card, or checking account to Acorns and begin investing your money.

 How To Get Started With Acorns

-Download the app or sign up through the Acorns website.
-You will have to put in a good deal of personal information, including your address, birthdate, and Social Security Number.
-Do note Acorns, like many other investment apps, are for US residents online.
-You’ll also need to link at least one bank account to get the service up and running.
+Download the app or register through the Acorns website.
+You’ll need to provide personal information including your address, birthdate, and Social Security Number.
+Note that Acorns, like many investment apps, is available exclusively to US residents.
+At least one linked bank account is required for activation.

-After this, Acorns will then ask you some questions about your employment status, net worth, and risk tolerance.
+Next, Acorns asks about your employment status, net worth, and risk tolerance.

-Once you do this, you’ll be taken to your account dashboard where you can start your first deposit, set up Roundups, and customize more of your settings and preferences.
+Upon completion, you’ll reach your account dashboard where you can make your first deposit, activate Roundups, and customize additional settings and preferences.

 1. Roundups